VICOR SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plain...

-NEW ORLEANS, Aug.
-2, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 23, 2024 to file lead plaintiff applications in a securities class action lawsuit against Vicor Corporation (the "Company") (NasdaqGS: VICR), if they purchased or otherwise acquired the Company's shares between April 26, 2023 and February 22, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
+06, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 23, 2024 to file lead plaintiff applications in a securities class action lawsuit against Vicor Corporation (the“Company”) (NasdaqGS: VICR), if they purchased or otherwise acquired the Company's shares between April 26, 2023 and February 22, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the District of Massachusetts.

 What You May Do